-Our sixth-class students get the wonderful opportunity to enter the FIRST LEGO LEAGUE ROBOTICS competition each year.
+Our sixth-class students get the wonderful opportunity each year to enter the FIRST LEGO LEAGUE ROBOTICS competition.

-The FIRST LEGO League is a global robotics competition, which helps students and teachers to build a better future together.
-The programme is built around theme-based challenges to engage children aged 9 to 16 years in research, problem solving, coding, and engineering.
-An integral element to the competition is "Core Values" which empahsies teamwork, discovery and innovation (www.firstlegoleague.org).
+The FIRST LEGO LEAGUE is a world-wide robotics competition, which encourages students and teachers to build a better future together.
+The programme is designed around theme-based challenges to engage children aged 9 to 16 years in research, problem solving, coding, and engineering.
+An integral element to the competition is "Core Values" which emphasises teamwork, discovery and innovation (www.firstlegoleague.org).

-We are immensely proud of our success in this competitions in recent years - Irish Champions 4 years in a row, progressed to World Championships 3 times and won awards at all these events.
+We are immensely proud of our success in these competitions in recent years -- Irish Champions four years in a row before the Covid-19 pandemic.
+Three of those times, we progressed to the World Championships and won awards at all these events.

 2017/18 Team Airbots, Irish Champions.
 We went onto the UK and Ireland finals where we won first place for Core Values.
 We then progressed to the World Championship in Detroit, Michigan (USA) where we were awarded second place for Gracious Professionalism.
-We were one of four teams (100+ teams in the competition) who were asked to perform our project at the Awards Ceremony on the final day of the competition.
+We were one of four teams (of 100+ teams in the competition) who were asked to demonstrate our project at the Awards Ceremony on the final day of the competition.

 2018/19 Team Solar Sensors, Irish Champions.
 We then went on to the UK and Ireland finals in Bristol, England where we were awarded 'The RS Award for Future Engineers’.